You are here

-Adjunct Professor John Skerritt is the Deputy Secretary, Regulatory Services Group
+Adjunct Professor John Skerritt is the Deputy Secretary, Health Products Regulation Group

 Dr John Skerritt joined the Department of Health in May 2012 and is currently the Deputy Secretary, Health Products Regulation Group.
 As a Deputy Secretary, he contributes to the stewardship of Australia's health system, as well as having direct responsibility for both the Therapeutic Goods Administration (TGA), the Office of the Gene Technology Regulator (OGTR) and the Office of Chemical Safety (OCS).